-Second, we divide the entire sample area into small pixels and find that the size-adjusted price is close to a lognormal distribution within each of these pixels even during the bubble period, but its mean and variance are highly dispersed across different pixels.
-This finding implies that the sharp price hike during the bubble period was concentrated in particular areas, and this spatial heterogeneity is the source of the fat upper tail observed for the bubble period.1 We interpret this as evidence for market segmentation during the bubble period.
+Second, we divide the area covered by our sample (Greater Tokyo) into small pixels and find that size-adjusted prices almost follow a lognormal distribution within each of these pixels even during the bubble period, but the mean and variance of each distribution are highly dispersed across different pixels.
+This finding implies that the sharp price hike during the bubble period was concentrated in particular areas, and this spatial heterogeneity is the source of the fat upper tail observed for the bubble period.1 We interpret this as evidence for market segmentation during a bubble period.

 The rest of the paper is organized as follows.
-Section 2 explains the dataset and the empirical strategy we employ.
-Sections 3 and 4 present our size- and location-adjustments to house prices.
-Section 5 concludes the paper.
+Section 2 provides a brief overview of the Japanese housing bubble in the late 1980s.
+Section 3 then explains the dataset and the empirical strategy we employ.
+Next, Sections 4 and 5 present our size- and location-adjustments to house prices.
+Finally, Section 6 concludes the paper.